Qld land tax clearance certificate

-Applications by any other party for due diligence purposes will not be processed.
+Applications by any other party for due diligence purposes won’t be processed.

 Can I change the vendor details supplied by the database?

-If the vendor details on the Office of State Revenue database are incorrect, please check your records to verify your data.
+Yes, you can.
+If the vendor details on the Revenue Office database are incorrect, please check your records to verify your data.
 If you’re certain the returned details are incorrect, use the details that you have.

 Your application will be sent for manual processing to check the details you’ve entered and verify them.

 If the company name of the vendor or purchaser exceeds 40 characters, it can span the three name fields available.
 Keep words whole when spanning the fields.